Develop your applied research skills in our thriving, multidisciplinary department.

-Our graduate community reflects the multidisciplinary nature of our department, with students grounded in statistics, the social sciences, health psychology, epidemiology, nursing, midwifery, general practice, physiotherapy and more.
+As the largest, top ranked centre for academic primary care in the UK, our graduate community reflects the thriving, multidisciplinary nature of our department, with students grounded in statistics, the social sciences, health psychology, epidemiology, nursing, midwifery, general practice, physiotherapy and more.

 We offer students skills training and dedicated facilities in close proximity to their supervisors, support staff, colleges and libraries.
 We are located next door to Green Templeton, a postgraduate college with excellent facilities.

 Many of our supervisors are NIHR Senior Investigators, giving students the opportunity to learn from some of the most prominent well-connected researchers in the health sciences.

 Students benefit from access to skills training in the Medical Sciences Division in addition to a training programme organised by the department.
 Department training and one-to-one support includes workshops from our own researchers on statistics, qualitative research, trials, writing grants, communications and systematic reviews.